AMantes/Greekonomics/README.md

 Install them with:

-install.packages(c("tidyverse", "ggplot2", "eurostat", "dplyr", "paletteer", "grid", "gridExtra", "ggpubr", "showtext", "ggtext", "tidyr", "scales"))
+install.packages(c("tidyverse", "ggplot2", "eurostat", "dplyr", "showtext", "ggtext", "tidyr", "scales"))

 Ensure you have an internet connection to fetch Eurostat data and Google Fonts (Roboto and Roboto Condensed) for the visualizations’ typography.